jimhigson/oboe.js/writing/main/3_Background.md

 although multi-threaded in some regards, present a single-threaded virtual machine in terms of Javascript execution.

-, being single
-threaded.
 A programmer working with Node's single-thread is able to switch contexts quickly to achieve a very efficient kind of concurrency because of Javascript's support for closures.
 Because of closures, the responsibility to explicitly store current data between an asynchronous